Hey Hey! I’m Batty.

 I’ve completed several rounds of post-secondary education including psychology, fine art, and animal care.
 (In case you’re wondering, I’m an ISFP and an enneagram type 4).

 I have a blog.
-It’s not perfect or always “on topic”, but it aims to be helpful, and occasionally I post little confessions — if you’re looking for a cozy corner of the Internet to explore, on a rainy Sunday afternoon, here it is.:)
+It’s not perfect, but it aims to be helpful, and occasionally I post little confessions — if you’re looking for a cozy corner of the Internet to explore, on a rainy Sunday afternoon, here it is.:)

 I love to help inspire people with motivation and creativity!
 More info can be found in my media and speaking kit at jamiesabot.com

 * Wondering which disorders I’m referring to?
 It’s a question that comes up a lot, so I’ve added this little note so nobody is left in the dark 😉 I’ve been diagnosed with ankylosing spondylitis, fibromyalgia and endometriosis.
 Occasionally I blog or vblog about my experience (here’s a video about my life with AS).

 Or perhaps you’re interested in a quick guide to Batty’s Bath?
 You’ll find fast facts here.